alanabrownn/logistic_growth/README.md

 N(t) = N_0 e^{rt}
 ```

 Next, we can use this equation to calculate the population size at t=4980 min under *exponential growth*.
-The code used to do this involved parameter definition, and subsequently application of the equation:
+The code used to do this involved parameter definition, and subsequent application of the equation:

 ```
 NO <- 3592.472632607442